plasma-group/pigi/packages/docs/src/gp-spec/src/01-state/merkle-interval-tree.rst

 *************
 Merkle Proofs
 *************
-Our tree generation process allows us to create an efficient **proof** that for a given leaf node and a given Merkle Index Tree root node:
+Our tree generation process allows us to create an efficient **proof** that for a given leaf node and a given Merkle Interval Tree root node:

 1. The leaf node was contained in the tree that generated the root.
 2. The range described by the leaf node intersects with no other ranges described by any other leaf node in the tree.